teddy-vltn/vinted-discord-bot/readme.md

 ## How to Use It?

 If you want to simply use and try it out, you can use my bot at this link: https://web.telegram.org/k/#@vinteditemsbot or search for `@vinteditemsbot` on Telegram.

-(Please note that it may not be available 24/7)
+> [!NOTE]\
+> It's just a showcase bot, so it may not be available 24/7.
+If you want to use it all the time, you can deploy it on your own server.
+Sometimes too many users can overload the bot, so it's better to have your own instance.
+But it is 100% free to use my bot, so feel free to use it.

 Start by sending the `/start` command to the bot.
 It will guide you through the process.